robertheeter/ticker/README.md

     12. `ping google.com` to check the internet connection.
     13. `^C`, "ctrl+C" to quit checking the internet connection.

 4. To run the Ticker application on boot, perform the following in the Cloud9 terminal.
-This should be done only after testing the software manually (i.e., not on boot).
+This should be done only after testing the software using the Cloud9 terminal (i.e., not on boot).

     1. `cd /var/lib/cloud9` to move to the `/cloud9` directory.
     2. `mkdir logs` to make a `logs` folder.
     3. `sudo crontab -e` to open crontab.
 The password for debian is likely `temppwd`.
-    4. Make modifications; add this line: `@reboot sleep 60 && sh /var/lib/cloud9/projects/ticker/ticker_automatic.sh > /var/lib/cloud9/logs/cronlog 2>&1`.
+    4. Make modifications; add this line: `@reboot sleep 60 && sh /var/lib/cloud9/projects/ticker/run.sh > /var/lib/cloud9/logs/cronlog 2>&1`.
 This should be the only non-comment line in the crontab file.
     5. `^X`, "ctrl+X" to exit the editor.
     6. `Y`, "Y" to save the modified buffer.
     7. "enter" to confirm the file name.
     8. Shut off and restart the PocketBeagle using the power button to set the cron changes.

 ### ***Running the Application***
-Restart the PocketBeagle before first run to ensure PRU changes have been set.
+Restart the PocketBeagle before the first run to ensure the PRU changes have been set.
 Ensure the device is connected to a 5V/4A DC power source and the power switch has been set to "on".
 Run the following in the Cloud9 terminal:

 1. `cd /var/lib/cloud9/projects/ticker` to move to the `/ticker` directory.
 2. `sudo python3 ticker.py` to run `ticker.py`.
 The password for debian is likely `temppwd`.

-On first run, the SpotifyWidget will likely require an access token URL to be pasted into the Cloud9 terminal to run the application.
+On the first run, the SpotifyWidget will likely require an access token URL to be pasted into the Cloud9 terminal to run the application.
 See the SpotifyWidget section below for more information on how to do this.

 ### ***Widgets***
-See widget class files for additional documentation.
+See the widget class Python files for additional documentation.

 #### Widget
 Generic Widget class to display a white screen and supporting functions.